jon-harper/jon-harper.github.io/docs/index.md

 ## Projects

-These are some of the larger projects that I currently develop & maintain.
+These are some of the projects that I currently develop & maintain.

 <div markdown class="jh-grid-container jh-grid-1">
 <div markdown class="jh-card jh-grid-container jh-grid-2">